Aronnax9000/Aronnax9000.github.io/NeanderthalBride.md

 I just received word from the Neanderthal Clone
 Who recently learnt how to use him a phone
-Researchers way down south at McMurdo Sound
+Researchers down there at McMurdo Sound
 Found a cavewoman froze under the ground

 He's got a GoFundMe for a flight to the pole
 to the shacks that they built up near to the ice hole
 His mood is improving, his heart starts to sing
-To have a new bride will be really The Thing
+To meet his new bride will be really The Thing

 Oh Caveman oh caveman follow your dream
 As Wilford Brimley and Kurt Russell screams